 Derek was born in South Africa.
 A keen naturalist, he has had a strong interest in wildlife (birds in particular) for as long as he can remember.
 He has a degree in Psychology and Sociology.

 As a result of his long-standing fascination with Madagascar, Derek began his career in travel in 1991.
 While working in South Africa, he undertook many exploratory trips to Madagascar, as well as to the Mascarene islands, Mozambique, Uganda, Ethiopia and Eritrea.
 He arranged numerous group tours, designed tailor-made itineraries and co-authored three guidebooks.

 'While Madagascar will always be my favourite destination, I have had unforgettable experiences in other African countries', he says.
 Top of the list among these include attending a Hamar bull-jumping ceremony in Ethiopia, Gorilla tracking in both Rwanda and Uganda, and white-water rafting in Uganda.
-'It is experiences like these that you cherish forever.
+'It is moments like these that you cherish forever.
 They are a continual source of inspiration at the workplace, and I enjoy facilitating similar experiences for our clients who have a taste for travel to off-beat and unusual countries'.